neurites/seleniumAccessibility/accessibilityCop/README.md

 *   Frame elements should have title attributes
 *   Frame elements should not have title attributes empty

-`<iframe title=""...`
-*   iFrame elements should have title attributes
-*   iFrame elements should not have title attributes empty

 ### Headings
 `<body><p><h1>Heading 1</h1><h2>Heading 2</h2><p><h3>Heading 3</h3></p></body>`
 *   Page must contain atleast one h1 element